Looking for a Used Soul in your area?

 Owners are impressed by a number of features in the 2011 Kia Soul.
 First, most seem pleased with its reasonable price, combined with a 10-year/100,000-mile limited powertrain warranty (which also includes 5-year/60,000-mile roadside assistance), and fuel economy (especially as gas prices climb).
 Even with a budget-conscious pricetag, the Soul’s safety features satisfy owners, including the antilock disc brakes, electronic stability control, traction control, and standard airbags.
 The cabin is consistently described as roomy and spacious, and owners appreciate the hidden storage cubbies under the rear cargo floor.
 Technology is another plus, particularly the Bluetooth hands-free phone, SIRIUS satellite radio and stereo (although the light-up speakers seem to appeal mostly to the younger members of families).
 However, the seats are not particularly comfortable for long rides, with some owners wishing for additional adjustments (lumbar or front-passenger height adjustment) or more side support in the cushions.
 Most owners find the ride itself adequate, with the power receiving mixed reviews, and several consumer reviews mention a desire for a 5-speed automatic, rather than a 4-speed.
 In general, the handling receives favorable feedback, although road and tire noise are noted.
 Overall, owners are happy with their Souls, and the style and fun factor of the car, combined with its mileage and standard features list, make owning the car a, well, soul-satisfying experience.

-Talk about the 2011 Kia Soul
+Cars compared to 2011 Kia Soul

 Kia Soul Questions

 My right hand drive (RHD) 2011 Kia Soul cranks but won't start in certain conditions, and starts perfectly in other conditions.
 I have no issues driving once the car starts.
 I live in a tropical cli...